New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Exploiting the symmetry of the problem

 The starting point to find a representative set for the action of~$S_m$ on~$\C^{Z_m}$ is a representative set for the action of~$S_m$ on~$M^{(1^m)}$ given in~\eqref{Mlambdareprset}.
 We consider the natural projection

 mapping a tabloid which is filled row-wise with $i_1$ up to $i_m$ to the indicator vector in $\C^{Z_m}$ corresponding to $(i_1 i_2 \ldots i_m)$.
-The map~$f$ is linear and surjective, and it respects the~$S_m$-action, as for each~$\pi \in S_m$ we have \ytableausetup{centertableaux,boxsize=1.75em,tabloids} \ytableausetup{centertableaux,boxsize=1.15em}We now use the following proposition to derive a representative set for the action of~$S_m$ on~$\C^{Z_m}$.
+The map~$f$ is linear and surjective, and it respects the~$S_m$-action, as for each~$\pi \in S_m$ we have \ytableausetup{centertableaux,boxsize=1.6em,tabloids} \ytableausetup{centertableaux,boxsize=1.15em}We now use the following fact (which follows from elementary representation theory, see, e.g.,~\cite{Isaacs, Serre}) to derive a representative set for the action of~$S_m$ on~$\C^{Z_m}$.